Debating Whether to Tip at My Regular Coffee Shop: AITA for Withholding Gratuity?

 So AITA?

-Dr. Michael Solomon, a consumer behavior expert, notes that customer expectations play a significant role in satisfaction.
-According to him, when consumers repeatedly experience service errors, their willingness to tip can diminish.
+Customer expectations play a significant role in satisfaction.
+When consumers repeatedly experience service errors, their willingness to tip can diminish.

 Creating an environment where customers feel heard can positively impact their tipping habits.
 Regular feedback mechanisms, such as comment cards, can help businesses adapt and thrive.